hawaii-desktop/hawaii-desktop.github.io/features.md

-It's available as a SDK that aims at maintaining binary compatibility through minor releases, this means your applications will run on previous versions of Maui and developers won’t need to rebuild the bundles for every minor release of the operating system.
+It's available as a SDK that aims at maintaining binary compatibility through minor releases, this means your applications will run on previous versions of Hawaii and developers won’t need to rebuild the bundles for every minor release of the operating system.

 The shell is built using QtQuick, a collection of technologies that are designed